 For additional details and to remain current on state connectivity requirements for your practice, please visit https://hiea.nc.gov/.

-If you question or suspect practices within the Partners’ Network may be illegal in billing for service, conflicts of interest, Medicaid/Medicare rules, or conduct violations, you are encouraged to call the Partners Regulatory Compliance AlertLine at 1-866-806- 8777.
-Or, you can click here and report your concern on the AlertLine.
-At no time will you be required to give your name unless you choose to ask for follow-up information to your call.
+If you question or suspect practices within the Partners Network may be illegal in billing for service, conflicts of interest, Medicaid/Medicare rules or conduct violations, you are encouraged to call the Partners Regulatory Compliance AlertLine at 1-866-806-8777.
+Or, you can click here and report your concern to the AlertLine.
+At no time will you be required to give your name unless you choose to ask for follow-up information.

 If you suspect other forms of Medicaid fraud or abuse is happening, you can:

-Partners operates a Prepaid Inpatient Health Plan (PIHP) to manage the Medicaid 1915 (b)/(c) Waiver Program for its nine county catchment area and also handles Utilization Management functions for State Funded services.
+Partners operates a Prepaid Inpatient Health Plan (PIHP) to manage the Medicaid 1915 (b)/(c) Waiver Program for its fourteen-county catchment area and also handles Utilization Management functions for state-funded (IPRS) services.

 Details are available for the following on the Benefit Grids Page: